logdna/logdna-agent-v2/docs/KUBERNETES.md

 * **Example Configuration YAML Files:**
   * [v1.x.x](https://raw.githubusercontent.com/logdna/logdna-agent/master/logdna-agent-ds.yaml)
   * [v2.0.x](https://raw.githubusercontent.com/logdna/logdna-agent/master/logdna-agent-v2.yaml)
-* **Differences:** The configuration does not include the new logdna-agent namespace and is lacking a number of new Kubernetes objects.
+* **Differences:** The configuration does not include the new logdna-agent namespace and is lacking a number of new Kubernetes&reg objects.
 * **Upgrade Steps:**
   1. If you have changes you want to persist to the new DaemonSet, backup the old DaemonSet.
      1. Run `kubectl get daemonset -o yaml logdna-agent > old-logdna-agent-daemon-set.yaml`.